-After taking a fresh look at the data from two previous genome-wide scans for MS-related gene variations, the International MS Genetics Consortium (IMSGC) concluded that MS risk is governed by a cumulative effect of dozens of allelic variants throughout the genome, probably involving as many as 100 genes (N Engl J Med.
-2007
+After taking a fresh look at the data from two previous genome-wide scans for MS-related gene variations, the International MS Genetics Consortium (IMSGC) concluded that MS risk is governed by a cumulative effect of dozens of allelic variants throughout the genome, probably involving as many as 200 genes (The American Society of Human Genetics

 The role of genetics in MS

 As the role of genetics in MS continues to be explored, the following statements can be used to help frame conversations with patients about MS risk (Compston & Coles, 2008):

 The risk of developing MS in the general population is approximately 0.1%.